AnnaCXO/Portfolio_AnnaOliveira/README.md

 # **Portfolio**
 ## **About me**
 My name is Anna Oliveira.
-I have over 4 years of experience of working as KYC Analyst in the corporate banking.
+I have over 4 years of experience of working as a KYC Analyst in the corporate banking.
 Currently, I work as a QA Specialist for more than 6 months.
 Recently, I got interested in the career of the Software Tester.
 Thanks to my experience in KYC, analytical skills and Master degree in Economy I think I have a solid background to start my journey with testing.
 I am used to working in the international environment, under pressure of time and with constantly changing rules and procedures.

 In this portfolio I would like to share my testing knowledge and exhibit my technical skills, which I gained during the testing course with Dare IT.
 I am determined to prove the skills I have already acquired and keep developing in this field.
 This is why I am now looking for a junior position in testing.